 Participants in the study were given a DVD with 12 yoga poses for osteoporosis, which were held for 30 seconds each.
 The poses included balancing poses and strengthening yoga poses with appropriate modifications for different skill levels.
-Participants used an online program to record how much they’d practiced, and how often.
+Participants used an online program to record how much they’d practiced and how often.
 The bone mass measurements for the study were taken using dual-energy x-ray absorptiometric scans, both at the start and at the end of the ten-year research period.

 Results showed that of the 227 study participants who were moderately and fully compliant, bone mineral density improved in the spine, hips, and femur.
-The gain in bone mass density was statistically significant in the spine and femur, but not significant for total hip.
+The gain in bone mass density was statistically significant in the spine and femur but not significant for the total hip.
 Of the 227 who completed the study and showed increases in spine and femur bone mass, the average age was 78, and 83 percent had osteoporosis or its precursor, osteopenia.

-In addition, a special study of bone quality including 18 of the participants showed that they had improved bone quality, which is not measured by a bone density scan but is critical to resisting fractures, according to Dr. Fishman.
+In addition, a special study of bone quality, including 18 of the participants, showed that they had improved bone quality, which is not measured by a bone density scan but is critical to resisting fractures, according to Dr. Fishman.

 Side Effects of Bone-Loss Drugs vs. Side Effects of Yoga